ansible/ansible/docsite/rst/playbooks_loops.rst

 Writing Your Own Iterators
 ``````````````````````````

-While you ordinarily shouldn't have to, should you wish to write your own ways to loop over arbitrary datastructures, you can read :doc:`developing_plugins` for some starter
+While you ordinarily shouldn't have to, should you wish to write your own ways to loop over arbitrary data structures, you can read :doc:`developing_plugins` for some starter
 information.
 Each of the above features are implemented as plugins in ansible, so there are many implementations to reference.

 .. seealso::